Using Nametag in Tines Stories

 <<request.body.link>>

 Connect the “Request identity verification” page to the “Request” action, then connect the “Request action” to the “Send email with request” action.
-Mine looks like this:
+For example:

 Nametag can POST

-Starting in Tines, drag a Tines Webhook Action into your workspace and click on it to edit it.
+it to edit.
 Change the “Allowed verbs” to just post

-).
-In the “Editor” view, the JSON for this looks like
+In the Editor view, the JSON for this looks like this:

 {